-

 Harvesting

 Ginger crops are generally 6 – 8 months.
 6 months for vegetables and 8 months for dry Ginger.
-The exact time period will also depend on the variety chosen when sowing.
+The exact period will also depend on the variety chosen when sowing.
 Plants are ready for harvesting when the leaves of Ginger turn yellowish and dry.
 Gather by hand picking the clumps.
 Clean from mud and other materials.

 Tags